 You do not need to wear ALL of these layers ALL of the time.
-Dress for the weather conditions and activity level you expect to encounter and bring extra layers with you in your backpack in case conditions change.
+Dress for the weather conditions and activity level you expect to encounter and bring extra layers with you in case conditions change.

 Base Layer

 Polyester, Merino Wool, or Silk but NO COTTON